wiflysk8/Deus_coding_challenge/README.md

 ## Roadmap

-- Make a Api call to map the response and print the gallery with the results
+- Make a Api call to map the response and print the gallery with the results.

 - Make a component to manage the routes.